caltechlibrary/newt/newt-presentation.md

 # Next steps for Newt?

-1. Explore SQL generation from Newt's YAML
+1. Explore PostgREST configuration/SQL Models from Newt's YAML
 2. Test with Solr/Elasticsearch as alternate JSON sources
 3. Build staff facing applications this Summer (2023)
-4. Hopefully move beyond my proof of concept in Winter (2023), Spring (2024)
+4. Hopefully move beyond my proof of concept in Fall/Winter (2023)

 # Newt's someday, maybe ...

-- Have Newt delegate file uploads to an S3 like service (minio via a file stream?)
+- Have Newt delegate file uploads to an S3 like service
+  - One approach would be Minio using file streams
-- Explore integrating SQLite3 support
+- Explore integrating SQLite3 support as a JSON data source
+- Consider implementing Newt in Haskell for richer Pandoc integration
 - A Newt community to share YAML, SQL and Pandoc templates

 # Related resources